aws-samples/aws-appsync-calorie-tracker-workshop/2_LOAD_DATA/README.md

 5. Choose the VPC that contains your Neptune DB instance.

-6. Select the check box next to the route tables that are associated with the subnets related to your cluster.
-If you only have one route table, you must select that box.
+6. Select the route tables that are associated with the private subnet related to your cluster.

 ![VPCE](../images/image-VPCE.png)